Alan Clarke (rugby league): Retirement

 The 1933 season saw Clarke only play a handful of matches for Marist.
 He played twice in May and once in mid June with his only points coming from a penalty in their match with Devonport.
 In 1934 he played more regularly but still only appeared in 10 matches, scoring 3 tries.
 His final ever appearance was for Marist against the touring Western Suburbs side who had won the New South Wales championship.
 Marist were narrowly defeated 21 to 19 with Clarke playing in the second row.
 He was fairly prominent in many moments in the match and the Auckland Star said that he along with Jim Laird, Keane, and Bakalich held their own in the rucks.
 The Herald also reported that Clarke, Laird, and Keane were the “best of the Marist forwards”.
 Clarke then retired a few weeks short of his 29th birthday after 13 seasons of first grade rugby league.
+He did however come out of retirement to play at lock for Marist in round 2 of the 1936 season and was said to have played well.